Anne Salomon

 Anne Katherine Salomon (born 1974) is a Canadian applied marine ecologist.
-She is an associate professor with the School of Resource and Environmental Management in the Faculty of Environment at Simon Fraser University.
+She is a professor with the School of Resource and Environmental Management in the Faculty of Environment at Simon Fraser University.
 In 2019, Salomon was elected a Member of the College of New Scholars, Artists, and Scientists of the Royal Society of Canada.

 Early life

 Salomon was born in Vancouver, British Columbia.
 The daughter of a physicist father and occupational-therapist mother.
 She lived near the University of British Columbia and spent a lot of time at the Jericho Sailing Centre.
 She started sailing when she was five and credits catching her first fish as her inspiration for studying the ocean.

 Growing up, Salomon cited primatologist Jane Goodall as an inspiration.
 She stated Goodall was "inspiring a generation of women to explore the remote corners of our planet, observe nature and her mysteries and do whatever we can to conserve them."
 Salomon stated that when she was researching at the Bamfield Marine Sciences Centre, all projects involving Huu-ay-aht lands were brought to the Huu-ay-aht First Nation for approval.
 This heavily influenced how she conducted her own research.